Impossibility results on stability of phylogenetic consensus methods

 \subsection{Phylogenetic trees}

-Our setup mostly follows \cite{steel_book16}, and in particular we restrict our attention to \emph{rooted phylogenetic trees}.
+Our setup mostly follows \citep{steel_book16}, and in particular we restrict our attention to \emph{rooted phylogenetic trees}.
 We fix a set (say, of taxa) $X$ and write $RP(X)$ for the set of rooted phylogenetic trees on the leaf set $X$.
 A \emph{cluster} of a tree is any set of leaves that consists of all descendants of a particular vertex of the given tree.
-The set of clusters of a tree forms a hierarchy (We call {\em hierarchy} any family of subsets of a given set such that any two elements in the family intersect trivially, i.e., their intersection is either empty or equal to one of the two sets).
+The set of clusters of a tree forms a hierarchy (We call {\em hierarchy} any family of subsets of a given set such that any two elements in the family intersect trivially, that is, their intersection is either empty or equal to one of the two sets).
 For every hierarchy on a set $X$ that contains $X$ itself and all singleton sets, but does not contain the empty set, there is a unique phylogenetic tree whose clusters form the given hierarchy.
 In particular, two trees have the same associated hierarchy if and only if they are equivalent.

 We say a tree $T^\p\in RP(X)$ \textit{refines} a tree $T\in RP(X)$, and write $T\preceq T^\p$, if the hierarchy of $T$ is contained in that of $T^\p$ (this means that every cluster of $T$ is also a cluster of $T^\p$).
-This defines a partially ordered set $(RP(X),\preceq)$ whose maximal elements are given by the binary trees and whose unique minimal element is the ``star'' tree, where every leaf is adjacent to the root (the hierarchy of the star tree consists only of the singletons).
-Given a tree $T\in RP(X)$ and a subset $Y\subset X$, the restriction of $T$ to $Y$ is the tree $T|_Y\in RP(Y)$ obtained by restricting $T$ to the leaves in $Y$ (see Fig.\ \ref{fig:restriction}).
+This defines a partially ordered set $(RP(X),\preceq)$ whose maximal elements are given by the binary trees and whose unique minimal element is the ``star'' tree, where every leaf is adjacent to the root (the hierarchy of the star tree consists only of the singletons and $X$ itself).
+Given a tree $T\in RP(X)$ and a subset $Y\subset X$, the restriction of $T$ to $Y$ is the tree $T|_Y\in RP(Y)$ obtained by restricting $T$ to the leaves in $Y$ (see Figure \ref{fig:restriction}).

 If $|Y|=3$ and $T|_Y$ is binary, we say that the \emph{rooted triple} $T|_Y$ is displayed by $T$.
 Notice that any rooted phylogenetic tree is fully determined by its set of rooted triples.